Braden++

 In Bash, this would look like echo "MY_ENV_VAR=myValue" >> $GITHUB_ENV, and this is the format of all the examples on the GHA docs.
 Using PowerShell, it looks like Add-Content $env:GITHUB_ENV "MY_ENV_VAR=myValue".

-Therefore, here is the final command to the batch script.
+Each iteration passed to ForEach-Object is already of the form MY_ENV_VAR=myValue, therefore here is the final command to the batch script.

 cmd /c "..\vs-install\VC\Auxiliary\Build\vcvars64.bat >nul && set" |